-The management of albacore has yet to be fully implemented as required by the 2005

-Fisheries Act No. 55 and the Tuna Management Plan (TMP).
-The TMP is currently being reviewed to ensure that ecosystem approaches to fisheries management concerns are fully addressed.
-At a minimum, all licensed operators are currently required to report their catch, exit and entry on weekly reports and automatically report their vessel positions via satellite while operating in the Vanuatu EEZ.
+The management of albacore has yet to be fully implemented as required by the 2005 Fisheries Act No. 55 and the Tuna Management Plan (TMP).
+The TMP is currently being reviewed, and approaching conclusion, to ensure that all ecosystem approaches to fisheries management concerns are fully addressed.
+As a minimum, all licensed operators are currently required to report their catch, exit, entry and weekly reports, and automatically report their vessel positions via satellite while operating in the Vanuatu EEZ.

-Dalzell asked how many domestic vessels homeport in Vanuatu and what is the problem with logsheet coverage.

-Naviti said Vanuatu had domestic vessels in 1997 but currently has none.
-He added that most logsheets do not get to them.
-When boats arrive in Fiji, an observer or whoever goes to port collects the logsheets and sends them to SPC.
+Mr. Dalzell asked how many domestic vessels homeport in Vanuatu and what is the problem with log sheet coverage.
+Mr. Naviti said they had domestic vessels in 1997, but currently have none.
+He added that most log sheets do not get to them.
+When boats arrive in Fiji, an observer or whoever goes down to port collects the log sheets and sends them off to SPC.

-Dalzell asked about raised and unraised catches.

-Langley offered to help answer that question, saying they receive logsheets from a fair proportion of the vessels in the Vanuatu fleet but are not sure of the actual proportion of the vessels and logsheets received.
-For that reason, they are unsure of what the coverage rate of logsheets might be.
-The unraised refers to catches from the logsheets.
+Mr. Dalzell asked about raised and unraised catches.
+Mr. Langley offered to help answer that question, saying they receive log sheets from a fair proportion of the vessels in the Vanuatu fleet, but are not sure of the actual proportion of the vessels and log sheets received.
+For that reason, they are unsure of what the coverage rate of log sheets might be.
+The unraised refers to catches from the log sheets.
 The raised is if you assume a level of coverage, which is a best guess.
-Vanuatu has made good progress in improving the level of coverage of the data in the fishery compared to ten years ago when it had less confidence in the levels of logsheet coverage received.

-Ward asked what are the main obstacles in getting observers on the vessels.

-Naviti said that Vanuatu doesn't have the resources, but an observer program is being considered in the development plan.
+Vanuatu has made good progress in improving the level of coverage of the date in the fishery compared to ten years ago when they had less confidence in the levels of log sheet coverage received.
+Mr. Ward asked what are the main obstacles in getting observers out on the vessels.
+Mr. Naviti said that they just don't have the resources, but an observer program is being considered in the development plan.

-Mitchell asked how many vessels are on the ARGOS system for tracking and what kinds of actions have had to be taken to exercise control over those vessels.
+Mr. Mitchell asked how many vessels are on the ARGOS system for tracking and what kinds of actions have had to be taken to exercise control over those vessels.

-Naviti explained that ARGOS is used to record catch, other catch documentation, transshipment, etc. As for controlling the fleet, vessels now must come under management as a requirement for registry and are required to operate VMS in the FFA area or on the high seas.
-Vanuatu works closely with the registry to enforce compliance with these vessels.
+Mr. Naviti explained that ARGOS is used to record catch, other catch documentation, trans-shipment, etc. As for controlling the fleet, vessels now must come under management as a requirement for registry and are required to operate VMS in the FFA area or on the high seas.
+They work closely with the registry to enforce compliance with these vessels.

-3.9 New Caledonia
+New Caledonia

-New Caledonia is a French territory with conservation and management rights of living resources within its EEZ as well as in the territorial sea, reported Vincent Denamur, head of fisheries for New Caledonia.
-In 2005, 27 domestic tuna longliners were licensed to fish in the EEZ but only 23 of them were active.
-New Caledonia's tuna fleet is managed 100 percent by local companies, with only French flag-owned ships.
-With the exception of eight active vessels with a gross registered tonnage of less than 50 mt, the vessels are large enough to be capable of staying at sea for more than two weeks.
+New Caledonia is a French territory with conservation and management rights of living resources within its Exclusive Economic Zone as well as in the territorial sea, reported Vincent Denamur, Head of Fisheries for New Caledonia.
+In 2005, 27 domestic tuna longliners were licensed to fish in the EEZ, but only 23 of them were active.
+New Caledonia's tuna fleet is managed by 100 percent by local companies, with only French flag-owned ships.
+With the exception of eight active vessels with a gross registered tonnage of less than 50 tons, the remaining vessels are larger boats capable of staying at sea for more than two weeks.
 No fishing license for the EEZ has been issued to foreign vessels since early 2001.

 Total annual catch from the longline fleet has remained around 2,500 mt over the last three years.
-Denamur noted that the catch for both yellowfin and bigeye tuna was decreased, while the albacore catch increased over the same period of time, accounting for 64 percent of the annual catch.
+It should be noted that both yellowfin and bigeye tuna decreased, while the albacore catch increased over the same period of time, accounting for 64 percent of the annual catch.